peopledatalabs/peopledatalabs-ruby/README.md

 These docs describe the supported input parameters, output responses and also provide additional technical context.

-As illustrated in the [Endpoints](#endpoints) section above, each of our API endpoints is mapped to a specific method in the PDLJS class.
+As illustrated in the [Endpoints](#endpoints) section above, each of our API endpoints is mapped to a specific method in the peopledatalabs class.
 For each of these class methods, **all function inputs are mapped as input parameters to the respective API endpoint**, meaning that you can use the API documentation linked above to determine the input parameters for each endpoint.

 As an example: